Divide and Confer: Aggregating Information without Verification: Introduction

 \section{Introduction}

-Decision makers often have to rely on information that is divided across individuals with whom they have a conflict of interest.
-For instance, a CEO considering a new product needs to understand both the demand and the costs associated with it.
-However, this information is divided between the marketing manager (demand) and the production manager (costs) who have different incentives to the CEO.
-In other settings, the information is divided across much larger populations, which may fundamentally alter the decision maker's approach to eliciting it.
-For example, governments have to assess the effectiveness of policies that may depend on local knowledge spread across large populations.
-Similarly, social media and e-commerce platforms often need to aggregate information about consumer products, political news, and opinions that is divided among a large number of individuals whose interests differ from those of the platform or society at large.\footnote{In the context of product ratings, a constant problem that e-commerce platforms and regulators have to deal with is fake reviews and other forms of ratings manipulation by merchants and customers.
-A sizeable literature in computer science and marketing discusses methods for detecting fake reviews; see, for example, \citet{mohawesh2021fake} or \citet{he2022market}.}
+Decision makers often rely on information that is divided across individuals with whom they have a conflict of interest.
+A familiar small-scale example is a CEO evaluating a new product: he must elicit information divided across the marketing manager (demand) and the production manager (costs), who have different incentives from the CEO.
+This type of elicitation problem is increasingly important in environments where information is dispersed across large populations.
+For example, governments use polling to assess the effectiveness of policies that depend on local knowledge spread throughout large populations.
+Similarly, e-commerce and social media platforms often need to aggregate information about consumer products, political news, and opinions from a large number of individuals whose interests differ from those of the platform or society at large.